 Gaza Crossings Remain Closed

-Israel closed border crossings into Gaza at the beginning of November citing rocket and other attacks by militants in the area against civilian targets in Israel as the reason.
+Israel has kept the border crossings into Gaza closed for almost two months now, citing rocket and other attacks by militants as the reason.